Celerium/Celerium.Auvik/docs/site/internal/Export-AuvikModuleSetting.md

 ## PARAMETERS

 ### -AuvikConfPath
-Define the location to store the Auvik configuration file.
+Define the location to store the Auvik configuration file

 By default the configuration file is stored in the following location:
     $env:USERPROFILE\Celerium.Auvik